Semi-infinite highest weight categories: Introduction

 Then, in the next part, we extend Ringel duality to the semi-infinite setting:

 Other approaches to ``semi-infinite Ringel duality'' exist in the literature, but these typically require the existence of a $\Z$-grading; e.g., see \cite{SoergelKac} (in a Lie algebra setting) and also \cite{Maz2}.
 We avoid this by working with finite-dimensional comodules over a coalgebra in the lower finite case, and with locally finite-dimensional modules over a locally finite-dimensional locally unital algebra in the upper finite case.
+Another approach to semi-infinite Ringel duality based around pseudo-compact topological algebras was initiated by Marko and Zubkov \cite{MZ}.
+However, their theory requires some additional finiteness assumptions which are not satisfied in important examples including all non-semisimple categories of the form $\Rep(G)$ for a reductive group $G$; see Corollary~\ref{finalcorollary}, Remark~\ref{finalremark} and Remark~\ref{penultimateremark}.

-Finally, as an application semi-infinite Ringel duality, we give an elementary algebraic characterization of upper finite highest weight categories, showing that any such category is equivalent to the category of locally finite-dimensional modules over an {\em upper finite based quasi-hereditary algebra}.
-This is an algebraic formulation of the notion of object-adapted cellular category from \cite[Definition 2.1]{ELauda}, and a generalization of the based quasi-hereditary algebras of \cite[Definition 2.4]{KM}.
+Finally, as an application of semi-infinite Ringel duality, we give an elementary algebraic characterization of upper finite highest weight categories, showing that any such category is equivalent to the category of locally finite-dimensional modules over an {\em upper finite based quasi-hereditary algebra}.
+This is an algebraic formulation of the notion of object-adapted cellular category from \cite[Def.~2.1]{ELauda}, and a generalization of the based quasi-hereditary algebras of \cite[Def.~2.4]{KM}.
 As well as Ringel duality, the proof of this characterization uses a construction from \cite{AST} to construct bases for endomorphism algebras of tilting objects.
 The observation that the bases arising from \cite{AST} are object-adapted cellular bases was made already by Elias and several others, and appears in recent work of Andersen \cite{And}.

 Throughout the article, we systematically develop the entire theory in the more general setting of what we call {\em $\eps$-stratified categories}.
-The idea of this definition is due to \'Agoston, Dlab and Luk\'acs: in \cite[Definition 1.3]{ADL} one finds the notion of a {stratified algebra of type $\eps$}; the category of finite-dimensional left modules over such a finite-dimensional algebra is an example of a $\eps$-stratified category in our sense.
-The various other generalizations of highest weight category that have been considered in existing iterature fit naturally into our $\eps$-stratified framework.
+The idea of this definition is due to \'Agoston, Dlab and Luk\'acs: in \cite[Def.~1.3]{ADL} one finds the notion of a {stratified algebra of type $\eps$}; the category of finite-dimensional left modules over such a finite-dimensional algebra is an example of a $\eps$-stratified category in our sense.
+The various other generalizations of highest weight category that have been considered in existing literature fit naturally into our $\eps$-stratified framework.